sachin-duhan/gomock/README.md

 - **Multiple Responses**: Support different responses based on input body or status code
 - **Status Code Override**: Use `x-stub-resStatus` header to force specific status codes
 - **Endpoints Discovery**: Built-in `/endpoints` route lists all available endpoints
+- **Custom Endpoint Paths**: Define explicit API paths in your JSON files

 ## JSON File Structure

 Each JSON file in your endpoints folder represents one endpoint.
+There are two ways to define the endpoint path:

-The filename becomes the endpoint path (e.g., `users.json` → `/users`).
+1. **Default**: The filename becomes the endpoint path (e.g., `users.json` → `/users`)
+2. **Custom**: Use the `path` property to explicitly define the endpoint path (e.g., `"path": "/api/v1/users"`)

+The `path` property is especially useful for complex API paths with multiple segments.

 ### Basic Example (GET endpoint)
 ```json